Aptivi/NitrocidKS/README.md

 - We took out Windows XP support in 0.0.5.9 in favor of NuGet and .NET Framework 4.7.

+- Regarding TTS support, we're looking for platform-independent text to speech library.
+Currently, it fails to compile on Mono on Linux.

 ## |-----+--> _Virus Warning_ <--+-----|

 Unfortunately, some parts of KS have been taken to avoid detection in the source code of a malicious executable file called payslip.exe.
 It got its entries for the following cybersecurity analyzers: